talentrics/Project_proposal_2020/README.md

 # Project_proposal_2020

-# "Talent Beyond Boundaries"
-A skills based approach to hire diverse talent and drive business value.
+A data based approach to hire diverse refugee talent and drive business value.
-A project proposal for the application of data science for social good.
-Author: Daniel Macdonald @talentrics http://www.talentrics.com/
+#Author:# Daniel Macdonald @talentrics http://www.talentrics.com/

 # What is the business need?